JeffreyRStevens/flashr/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+Learning all of the functions needed to become proficient in R is a substantial undertaking.
+Flashcards are a great way to learn the syntax of computer languages (Hermans 2021).
 The goal of `{flashr}` is to provide a quick way to view decks of flashcards.

-This package includes existing flashcard decks.
-The aim is to include decks from [R for Data Science (second edition)](https://r4ds.hadley.nz/index.html) when it is complete.
+`{flashr}` includes existing flashcard decks, including functions and arguments from [R for Data Science (first edition)](https://r4ds.had.co.nz/).
+The aim is to include decks from [R for Data Science (second edition)](https://r4ds.hadley.nz) when it is complete.

+In addition to built in decks, you can easily create your own decks using CSV files.
+This allows users to customize existing decks or create completely new decks.
+Also, while geared toward learning R, this package can be used to build decks for anything—not just computer syntax!

 ## Installation